slcs-jsc/mptrac/docs/manual/apps/atm_init.md

 Followings are some optional parameters for controlling the release of air parcels:

-* INIT_REP: This parameter control the number of air parcels in each release position.
+* INIT_REP: This parameter controls the number of air parcels in each release position.
 The default value is 1.
 * INIT_MASS: Total release mass [kg].
 The default value is 0.
 * INIT_VMR: Volume mixing ratio of each air parcel [ppv].
 The default value is 0.
 * INIT_ST/INIT_SZ/INIT_SLON/INIT_SLAT: If this parameter is set to non-zero value, the air parcels are released with a Gaussian distribution in time/altitude/longitude/latitude.
 The parameter value represents the full width at half maximum.